KumarRoshandot/online_game_usecase_flask_sqlite_webserver/README.md

 # Overview
-- This is to demonstrate the integration of running a webserver for an online game business with sqlite DB .
+- This is to demonstrate the integration of running a webserver (FLASK) for an online game business with sqlite DB .
 - we will have multiple API endpoints to cater multiple requests
 - The input dataset is in [prpject_code/db_code](https://github.com/KumarRoshandot/online_game_usecase_flask_sqlite_webserver/tree/afe386f705b08d06380ead22b0e9c425dbd80d47/project_code/db_refresh/db/DB_Setup) folders